traceypooh/reveal-js-sky2/README.md

 ## Get and start serving locally on a mac (no root/sudo needed):
 `export REPO=traceypooh/reveal-js-sky2;  curl -fsSL https://github.com/$REPO/raw/master/get.sh | bash -ex`

-(you can see the file in this repo's dir listing to inspect it first -- it's tame ;-)
+(you can see `get.sh` in this repo's dir listing to inspect it first -- it's tame ;-)

 ## Customize
 simply edit `slides.md` in your editor of choice